 For the purposes of the domestic violence crimes, the state of Florida defines family or household members as:

 Because the relationship between the parties involved is an important aspect of a domestic violence case, it is essential to ensure that the facts are investigated and presented correctly.
+A detail-oriented Ft.
+Lauderdale attorney could help with this crucial process.

 Laws related to domestic violence are found in the Florida Statutes Sections 784.011 – 784.085.
 These statutes include definitions and penalties related to crimes that often come into play in domestic violence cases, including: